google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/web-push-protocol.md

     Math.floor(Date.now() / 1000) + (12 * 60 * 60)

-It's 12 hours rather than 24 hours to avoid any issues with time differences between the sending application and the push service.
+It's 12 hours rather than 24 hours to avoid any issues with clock differences between the sending application and the push service.

 Finally, the `sub` value needs to be either a URL or a `mailto` email address.
 This is so that if a push service needed to reach out to sender, it can find